Smart Fortwo: Third generation (453 series; 2014)

 Designed under the direction of Kai Sieber with designer Michael Gebhardt, the third generation launched on July 16, 2014, having been jointly developed with Renault.
 The third generation was available as the 3-door 2-seater (internally designated as the C453) and 5-door 4-seater (internally designated the W453), marketed as the Fortwo and Forfour, respectively.
 Motor Trend reported prior to its introduction that the third generation ForFour was to share approximately 70% of its parts with the third generation Renault Twingo, itself only offered as a four-door, four-seater.

-The third generation Fortwo was powered by either of two 3-cylinder engines: a 1.0-litre engine producing 76 bhp and 70 lb ft of torque, or a turbocharged 0.9-litre (898 cc) 89 bhp engine with 100 lb ft of torque.
-A lower-powered 59 bhp engine will follow later.
+At time of launch, the third generation Fortwo was powered by either of two 3-cylinder engines: a 1.0-litre engine producing 71 bhp and 70 lb ft of torque, or a turbocharged 0.9-litre (898 cc) 89 bhp engine with 100 lb ft of torque.
+A lower-powered 59 bhp engine was planned to follow later.
 All versions came with either a manual five-speed gearbox or "twinamic" dual-clutch automatic transmission instead of the previous 'Softouch' system.
 During development, Daimler had consulted with Ford to learn about their Ecoboost 1.0-litre turbo-charged inline 3-cylinder engine, in turn sharing information about its own Euro6 stratified lean-burn gasoline engines.

-Prior to its debut, Smart CEO Annette Winkler reported the C453 would share its 2.69 metre length with the current W451 as well as its trademark hemispherical steel safety cell, marketed as the Tridion cell.
+Prior to its debut, Smart CEO Annette Winkler reported the new C453 generation car would share its 2.69 metre length with the previous W451 as well as its trademark hemispherical steel safety cell, marketed as the Tridion cell.
 The ForTwo continued to be assembled at Smartville, and the ForFour was manufactured alongside the Renault Twingo 3 in Novo Mesto, Slovenia.

 Smartville, where the W450 and W451 have been manufactured, underwent a 200 million euro upgrade beginning in mid-2013, in preparation for the C453 Fortwo, and was ultimately sold to Ineos.